“Whether you think you can or think you can’t, you’re right”

 A Monk & A Ferrari

+Robin said, “Great performers, thought leaders, successful business owners, and entrepreneurs get up at 5am and work on themselves.”
 Now, whether the 5am alarm clock is entirely true or not, is irrelevant.
-To be fair, it probably isn’t but what he was saying was that most successful people in all walks of life, get up early, plan the day and work on their own personal development by reading, watching, or listening to ideas and strategies to improve their life.
+But to be fair, it probably isn’t but what he was saying was that most successful people in all walks of life, get up early, plan the day and work on their own personal development by reading, watching, or listening to ideas and strategies to improve their life.
 Positive, uplifting, inspirational, and motivational words.
-Wisdom and thoughts from some of the great leaders of our civilisation.
+Wisdom and thoughts from some of the great leaders of our civilization.
 Past and present.
 Alive and dead.

-That’s what I did for three straight months, missing only a few days.
-I got up at 5am every morning.
-I aimed to be in bed at 10pm.
-If I was late, I was still up at 5am.
+I committed to a routine, getting up at 5am every morning and aiming to be in bed by 10pm.
+I rarely missed a day.
 If it was midnight, I was up at 5am.
-On the weekends, I was up at 5am and would spend the three hours from 5am to 8am, reading, learning, listening, and improving myself.
+On the weekends, I was up at 5am and would spend from 5am to 8am, reading, learning, listening, and improving myself.
 It wrecked my social life, but I was on a mission.
+Although, I thought that could not do this, but did not let my self-limiting beliefs hold me back.

-On only five hours sleep some days, I was extremely tired, but I just got up, despite my tiredness.
+On only five hours of sleep some days, I was extremely tired, but I just got up, despite my tiredness.
+I was on my way to winning my self-limiting beliefs, to develop new fitness mindset.
 I wore the lack of sleep like a badge of honour.
-Admittedly, there were times when I should have slept more but I was totally immersed in self-improvement and bettering myself like I never had before.
+Admittedly, there were times when I should have slept more, but I was totally immersed in self-improvement.
 I’ve never worked as hard and enjoyed the process as I did in these three months.
 I wrote in my journal all the things I was learning.
-I learnt how to write goals and why they’re so important.
-I learnt how to be grateful for the things I currently had, while still striving to improve other areas of my life.
+I learnt how to write goals and why they’re important.
+I learnt how to be grateful for the things I currently have while still striving to improve other areas of my life.

-It was during this time I learnt to not read the newspapers.
 For a whole year, I never looked at a newspaper for more than a quick glance.
 I will be honest.
 I missed it.
-I loved reading the newspaper and still do, but I avoided it and guess what?
+I loved reading the newspaper and still do, but I avoided it, and guess what?
 I still knew what was happening in the world.
-I was still informed enough but by limiting my exposure to all the negativity, my outlook in life changed tremendously.
-This has been a very long-winded way of saying that the only reason you’re reading this book is because I worked on myself.
-I was exposed to greatness daily.
-I listened and learned.
-Amazing people inspired me.
-I believed writing a book was possible.
-I saw evidence of people with far less than I have achieving incredible things.
-People with less education, money, and resources achieving unbelievable success, and I thought if they can, why not me?
+I was still informed enough, but by limiting my exposure to all the negativity, my outlook on life changed tremendously.

 1. I can’t write a book.
 I don’t have the skills or the knowledge to write a book.